InitRoot/initroot.github.io/_posts/2023-03-21-Fastback-DEP.md

   - Insecure code
 ---

-In the below writeup, we continue building a DEP bypass for the Tivolti Fastback Server.
+In this writeup, we continue building a DEP bypass for the Tivolti Fastback Server.
 The write-up focuses purely on the DEP bypass, as we’ve already created an exploit and will continue building on it.

+**WARNING: OSED EXERCISE SPOILERS BELOW.**

 <!--more-->

 ## Table of contents